DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

 \textbf{Searching-based}: We incorporate \textbf{CMI} \cite{chapelle2015simple} and \textbf{AutoCross} \cite{yuanfei2019autocross}.
 CMI searches for second-order cross feature fields based on conditional mutual information.
-Following \cite{yuanfei2019autocross}, we estimate CMI with all samples in the training set.
-And on the Criteo dataset, to conduct computation in a reasonable time, we sub-sample $10\%$ of the data for estimating CMI.
 AutoCross is the state-of-the-art method for feature crossing, which can generate both second-order and higher-order cross feature fields.
 The major setting of AutoCross is how many batches of data are divided for learning the contribution of each candidate cross feature field.
-As in \cite{yuanfei2019autocross}, on Employee and Adult, there are $2 \sum\nolimits_{i = 0}^{\left\lceil {\mathop {\log}\nolimits_2 t} \right\rceil - 1} {\mathop 2\nolimits^i}$ batches of data, where $t$ is the size of candidate set in AutoCross.
+As in \cite{yuanfei2019autocross}, on Employee, there are $2 \sum\nolimits_{i = 0}^{\left\lceil {\mathop {\log}\nolimits_2 t} \right\rceil - 1} {\mathop 2\nolimits^i}$ batches of data, where $t$ is the size of candidate set in AutoCross.
 Meanwhile, on Criteo, there are $5 \sum\nolimits_{i = 0}^{\left\lceil {\mathop {\log}\nolimits_2 t} \right\rceil - 1} {\mathop 2\nolimits^i}$ batches of data.
 For other datasets, i.e., Allstate, Movielens, RW1 and RW2, considering these datasets are relatively wide, we have $\sum\nolimits_{i = 0}^{\left\lceil {\mathop {\log }\nolimits_2 t} \right\rceil - 1} {\mathop 2\nolimits^i }$ batches of data.
 The terminal condition of searching in AutoCross is set as, when newly added cross feature field leads to a performance degradation, the searching procedure stops.
 Moreover, the cross features generated by CMI and AutoCross are fed into LR, and the corresponding performances are reported as \textbf{CMI+LR} and \textbf{AutoCross+LR} respectively.
 The LR models used in these methods are set as above settings.

 \textbf{Interpretation-inspired}: We include our proposed \textbf{DNN2LR} approach.
-The quantile threshold $\eta$ for filtering feasible features in the interpretation inconsistency matrix is tuned in the range of $\{10\%,3.3\%,1\%,0.33\%,0.1\%\}$, and the size $\varepsilon$ of candidate set is tuned in the range of $\{ N, 2N, 3N, 4N, 5N \}$, where $N$ is the size of the original feature fields.
+The quantile threshold $\eta$ for filtering feasible features in the interpretation inconsistency matrix is tuned in the range of $\{10\%,5\%,1\%,0.5\%,0.1\%\}$, and the size $\varepsilon$ of candidate set is tuned in the range of $\{ N, 2N, 3N, 4N, 5N \}$, where $N$ is the size of the original feature fields.
 To verify the stability, we run DNN2LR $10$ times with different parameter initialization.
 The LR models and DNN models used in DNN2LR are set as above settings.